Tom Petersen Personal Injury Attorney Interview – KDRV Newswatch 12

 The lawsuit was filed five months after the families sent tort claim letters to the school district to indicate they were considering making a personal injury claim against the district.
 A trial date for the case has not yet been set but will likely occur in October or November of 2011, according to court records.

-The families’ attorney, Thomas Petersen of Black, Chapman, Webber & Stevens Attorneys at Law, said he couldn’t comment on the case, as did the district’s attorney, Tim Gerking.
+The families’ attorney, Thomas Petersen of Black, Chapman, Petersen & Stevens, Attorneys at Law, said he couldn’t comment on the case, as did the district’s attorney, Tim Gerking.
+Read More

 BLACK CHAPMAN WEBBER & STEVENS HOST CHAMBER LATINO NETWORK